-Interactions with other medicinal products and other types of interaction.
+Interaction with other medicinal products and other types of interaction.

 There is no evidence that ondansetron either induces or inhibits the metabolism of other drugs during co-administration.
-It has been shown that ondansetron does not interact with alcohol, temazepam, furosemide, alfentanil, tramadol, morphine, lidocaine, thiopental, or propofol.
+It has been shown that ondansetron does not interact with alcohol, temazepam, furosemide, alfentanil, tramadol, morphine, lidocaine, thiopental or propofol.

 Ondansetron is metabolized by multiple hepatic cytochrome P450 enzymes: CYP3A4, CYP2D6 and CYP1A2.
-Due to the multiplicity of metabolic enzymes capable of metabolizing ondansetron, inhibition or reduced activity of one enzyme (e.g. CYP2D6 genetic deficiency) is normally compensated by other enzymes and should result in little or no significant effect on overall ondansetron clearance.
+Due to the multiplicity of metabolic enzymes capable of metabolizing ondansetron, inhibition or reduced activity of one of the enzymes (e.g. CYP2D6 genetic deficiency) is normally compensated by other enzymes and should result in little or no significant change in overall ondansetron clearance.